Tax Benefits of an Overfunded 529 Plan

 I have seen that several of our clients enthusiastically saved, but the student’s needs changed.
 The student may get a scholarship, attend a lower-cost school, or may not attend higher education at all.
 Not using your 529 for qualified expenses results in federal taxes for the earnings portion and a 10% penalty.
 What started as a great way to save for college has now become a burden.

 For starters, you can simply change the beneficiary to someone with more need.
-The old and new beneficiaries must be qualified family members of the same generation.
+The new beneficiary must be a family member as defined by the IRS.

 Depending on the plan, you could even change it to yourself!

-Starting in 2024, 529s can be transferred to a ROTH IRA without income limitations.
+529s can also be transferred to a ROTH IRA without income limitations.
 Other rules include:

-The annual limit for funding from a 529 plan to a Roth IRA is the IRA contribution limit for the year ($7,000), less any ‘regular’ traditional IRA or Roth IRA contributions that are made for the year.
+• The annual limit for funding from a 529 plan to a Roth IRA is the IRA contribution limit for the year ($7,000 for 2025; $8,000 if age 50 or over), less any ‘regular’ traditional IRA or Roth IRA contributions that are made for the year.

-The first two options I discussed help to avoid both taxes and penalties.
-If you take advantage of the below three options, you will have the 10% penalty waived but you still will pay taxes on the gains:
+The first two options I discussed help to avoid taxes and penalties.
+These options will help to have the 10% penalty waved but you still pay taxes on the gains:

 • The beneficiary receives a tax-free scholarship.